serenariccitelli/PREDS_RGCs_ecRF/README.md

 # Overview
 Matlab Script files are made available for download.
 Example data can be found in the same repository.
 Data (RGCs spiking activity) was recorded as described in the manuscript.
-Altogether, it should re-create the manuscript's figures: "Retinal ganglion cells encode the direction of motion outside their classical receptive field".
+Altogether, it should re-create the figures of the manuscript "Retinal ganglion cells encode the direction of motion outside their classical receptive field".

 # System Requirements
 This code requires only a standard computer.
 It is supported for macOS and Windows.